When it comes to men’s products, shaving soap has been around for just about as long as the concept of shaving itself.

 Because of the manufacturing process used to produce these types, they also carry more moisture, which makes them softer and a bit easier to use.

-Croap and softer soaps and convenient, as they don’t require a shaving brush to lather.
+Croap and softer shaving soaps and convenient, as they don’t require the best shaving brush to lather.

 Animal Tallow vs Vegetable

-Tallow, which is an animal fat product, is a common, traditional ingredient in shaving soaps.
+Tallow, which is an animal fat product, is a common, traditional ingredient in the best shaving soaps.
 For a traditional barbershop shave, tallow products are the go-to, old-school option.

 However, if you’re (understandably) a bit put off by the idea of rubbing animal fat on your face, you do have other options.